 About the Program

 Reflections is the National PTA arts program that encourages children to get creative!
-Students are invited to create works of art in any of the six different art categories, reflecting upon a different theme each year.
-The theme for the 2018-2019 school year is Heroes Around Me.
+This year, the program is celebrating its 50th anniversary.
+Each year, more than 300,000 students nationwide create works of art in any of the six different art categories, reflecting upon a different theme each year.
+The theme for the 201-2020 school year is Look Within.

-PTA Reflections welcomes students of all grades and abilities explore their inner artists.
+PTA Reflections welcomes students of all grades and abilities to explore their inner artists.

-Students may submits entry in any of the six arts areas listed below.
+Students may submit entries in any of the six arts areas listed below.
 Students can create as many projects as they like, in as many arts categories as they like.
 Click on each link category link to see submission rules for each area of interest.

 Hawthorne Elementary has three grade divisions: K - 2nd, 3rd - 5th, and Special Artist.
 Only original works of art are accepted.
 It does not matter whether an entry created for the Reflections Program has been created as a classroom assignment or independently at home.